World Series Cricket: First season: 1977–78

 This incident had another effect: the first helmets appeared on batsmen's heads.
 Initially, Englishman Dennis Amiss sported a motorcycle helmet when batting in WSC, and he was quickly followed by many other players.
 Protective cricket equipment developed rapidly, and by the end of WSC, virtually all batsmen in WSC and official Test matches were sporting some form of protective headwear.

 WSC decided to place a greater emphasis on one-day cricket than it had previously been given in Australia.
 A one-day series, the "International Cup" featuring the Australian, West Indian, and World teams, was played alongside six Supertests in Sydney, Melbourne, Adelaide, and Perth.
 The first day/night match, played at Melbourne's VFL Park, attracted some curiosity value, but generally, the paying public were indifferent to the series.
 Many took a lead from the hostile press, and official cricket benefited from a dramatic Test series played between Australia and a touring Indian team.
-The ACB's masterstroke was the appointment of the 41-year-old Bobby Simpson as Australian captain, after a ten-year retirement from first-class cricket.
+The ACB's masterstroke was the appointment of the 41-year-old Bob Simpson as Australian captain, after a ten-year retirement from first-class cricket.
 He led a team of relatively unknown youngsters (with the exception of fast bowler Jeff Thomson, who did not sign up for the WSC) to a 3–2 series victory which was not decided until the final Test in Adelaide.
 Big crowds attended the Tests, and the media coverage was very supportive of the ACB throughout the summer.